 - The sum of the parts has greater correlation to points earned than the parts independent of each other.

-- Meaning clearances or crosses (used as a measurement in fantasy soccer) for one player, on one team, DO NOT have the same weight/value of clearances or crosses for a different player on a different team.
+- Said differently, clearances or crosses (used as a measurement in fantasy soccer) for one player, on one team, DO NOT have the same weight/value of clearances or crosses for a different player on a different team.

-- Same can be said for passes or shots taken.
+- Same can be said for passes or shots taken, etc.